6rz6/Battle-of-Titans-DBRX-132B-vs-C4ai-108B/README.md

 suitable for writing and working with large amounts of text where quantity has higher priority than quality. amazing for research and summarization & Translation.

+The task I comapred them with was a fraction of the original task i've tested C4ai with, due to the smaller 32k output context window of DBRX, but never the less, the answer it gave with a lot less information was far more accurate compared to the 50,000 character C4ai output in less than 10 minutes (!)

 ```
   [reminder]This is the summary of the project we are working on: